elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

 - Artifact weapons can now be dual-wielded (SLASHEM)
 - All artifact weapons get negative to-hit penalties instead of positive.
+To make a reasonable impact, the penalty is double the standard to-hit bonus and always the maximum instead of a dice roll.
 - Lawful and chaotic weapons cannot be two-weaponed (Evil)
 * The Tsurugi of Muramasa has a 10% chance of bisection (SLASHEM)
+* The Tsurugi of Muramasa also confers very fast speed when wielded (Fourk).
 * Magicbane is a quarterstaff (FIQ)
 * Creating Excalibur will fix any negative enchantment on it (xnh)
 * Fire Brand instakills highly flammable monsters and green slimes (xnh)